General Terms and Conditions

 7.6 The Supplier shall keep all provided samples, drawings, calculations and other documents and information in strict confidence.
 They may not be disclosed to any third party, unless with our express approval.
 This secrecy requirement shall survive the completion of a contract.
 It expires if and to the extent that the manufacturing knowledge which is contained in furnished illustrations, drawings, calculations and other documents, enters the public domain.

-8. Industrial Property Rights – Rights of Use
+8. Intellectual Property Rights – Rights of Use

 8.1 The Supplier warrants that no right of a third party is infringed as a result of his deliveries.
 He agrees to indemnify and hold us harmless upon first written notification against any and all claims by a third party.
 This indemnification commitment shall also apply to any expenditure or damage that we incur or suffer due to, or in connection with, an asserted third-party claim.